 - Cultural Studies

 SUMMARY OF CURRICULUM

-Our school classrooms consist of 3 multi-age configurations; the eagles, bears and wolves.
+Our school classrooms consist of 4 multi-age configurations; the Eagles, Bears, Owls and Wolves.
 Students weave in and out of these classrooms depending on their level of learning and individual needs.
 Our curriculum is designed to cover the Common Core State Standards.
 Below is just a basic summary of the curriculum used at Roots; click here for a more detailed description.

 - Singapore Math – This curriculum uses a 3-step process: concrete (hands on learning), pictorial and abstract (using numbers and symbols) to teach students mathematical concepts.

 - Number Talks – Using mathematical problems to help students develop mental math skills.

 - Math Centers – Keeps student:teacher ratio low by engaging students in intentional centers where the student practices and applies math skills.

 - What’s My Place/What’s My Value routine – Daily routine to help cement understanding of digits and place/value.